Vinodh-Machireddy/ml/Python.md

 Tabular/structured Multi-class Classification problem So yes — each row = one data point ✅
 Your project = Multi-class — one battery reading gets one label from 7 possible classes.

+Problem Type  : Multi-class Classification
+Data Type     : Structured / Tabular
+Features      : voltage, temperature, current, capacity (sensor data) Target        : fault_label (5-6 classes)
+Model         : XGBoost Classifier
+Serving       : Real-time prediction via KServe on EKS Monitoring    : Prometheus + Grafana
+Tracking      : MLflow

+"I used scikit-learn Python library for preprocessing, metrics, and pipeline — and XGBoost Classifier as my algorithm for the model."

+"I evaluated multiple algorithms — Logistic Regression, Decision Tree, Random Forest, and XGBoost.
+XGBoost gave the best F1 score of 0.94 so I selected it as my final model."
+"I started with baseline models and progressively moved to XGBoost — which gave best F1 of 0.94 on our battery fault dataset."

+Random Forest, Logistic Regression, Decision Tree  , Yes — all work for multi-class tabular classification:

 | What You See | Correct Term | Example |
 |---|---|---|